Apple iPhone’s design – from the the 1st generation to the iPhone 12

-Summary: On the occasion of the presentation of the iPhone 7, we have prepared a short coverage of the history of one of the most revolutionary electronic devices ever – the Apple iPhone – from the first generation to date.
-We will describe its design, how it was conceived and developed by its creators – Steve Jobs, Jonathan Ive and the Apple Design Team – the design of its graphic interface, which were its precursors, the evolution over time; finally, we’ll go over why it has possibly changed the design of consumer electronic products forever.
+Summary: On the occasion of the presentation of the iPhone 7, we have prepared a short coverage of the history of what is arguably one of the most revolutionary electronic devices ever made – the Apple iPhone – from the first generation to the iPhone 12.
+We will describe its design, how it was conceived and developed by its creators – Steve Jobs, Jonathan Ive, and the Apple Design Team – the design of its graphic interface, its precursors, its evolution over time, and finally we’ll go over why this small mobile phone has possibly changed the design of consumer electronics forever.

 When Steve Jobs presented to the public the first iPhone in San Francisco’s Moscone Center, on January 9, 2007, many among Apple’s competitors were simply shocked.

-Until then, the high-end mobile phone marked was dominated by RIMS’ BlackBerry devices.
-Clearly aimed to businessmen and creative professionals, the keys of their success were a relatively large and complete (considering the device’s size) integrated QWERTY keyboard with which writing and exchanging e-mails, SMS, and short text presentations with the rest of the world was much easier than through those of more simple, and cheaper, mobile phones.
+Until then, the high-end mobile phone market was dominated by RIMS’ BlackBerry devices.
+Clearly aimed at businessmen and creative professionals, the keys to their success were a relatively large and complete (considering the device’s size) integrated QWERTY keyboard with which writing and exchanging e-mails, SMS, and short text presentations with the rest of the world was much easier than through those of more simple, and cheaper, mobile phones.

 Therefore, it’s easy to imagine how big a surprise was to see Jobs presenting a device with no physical keyboard at all, replaced by an enormous (at least at those times) 3.5” touchscreen enclosed by a thin aluminum and black plastic frame.

-The use of touchscreens to combine interaction and visualization into a single device was not that new, actually.
-It was indeed a solution already adopted, for example, in state-of-the-art exhibition design to provide a more natural interaction and access to content to that heterogeneous assortment of people, from kids to octogenarians, who frequents museum and exhibitions.
+The use of touchscreens to combine interaction and visualization into a single device was not that new.
+It was indeed a solution already adopted, for example, in state-of-the-art exhibition design to provide a more natural interaction and access to content to that heterogeneous assortment of people, from kids to octogenarians, who frequent museums and exhibitions.
 Nevertheless, before 2007, it was a technology only marginally implemented in a small device which many still considered, above all, only a telephone.

-For truth’s sake, in 1994, IBM released a “monumental” touch-only mobile phone, the Simon Personal Communicator, an eight-inch long apparatus weighting some 18 ounces; yet, the Simon had a brief and ephemeral success and was discontinued after six months only.
+For truth’s sake, in 1994, IBM released a “monumental” touch-only mobile phone, the Simon Personal Communicator, an eight-inch long apparatus weighing some 18 ounces; yet, Simon had a brief and ephemeral success and was discontinued after six months only.

 Released in 1994, the IBM Simon was the first touchscreen-only mobile phone ever produced.
-Depite its modest success, it is generally considered the precursor of all smartphones
+Despite its modest success, it is generally considered the precursor of all smartphones

-A touchscreen-based interactive exhibit in a musem, 2002, photo Bianchini & Lusiardi architects
+A touchscreen-based interactive exhibit in a museum, 2002, photo Bianchini & Lusiardi architects

-Yet, those early projects failed, mainly because touch technology and the computational power of the micro-processors required, necessarily tiny, were not enough developed at the time; for example, the Apple Newton still required a stylus and lacked sufficient graphic power to be considered something more than a Personal Digital Assistant.
+Yet, those early projects failed, mainly because touch technology and the computational power of the microprocessors required, necessarily tiny, were not enough developed at the time; for example, the Apple Newton still required a stylus and lacked sufficient graphics power to be considered something more than a Personal Digital Assistant.

 A decisive step ahead was taken in the early 2000s, after the return of Steve Jobs at the helm of Apple in 1997.
 Jobs realized the potential of keyboard-less multi-purpose mobile devices and started thinking “to put a great computer in a book that you can carry around with you and learn how to use in 20 minutes”.
 This will later become the iPad, yet Jobs decided to release a mobile telephone first.